ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 ## Summary

-Provide a $ 5 million loan to lending protocols to kick-start the money market activity on the Kusama ecosystem
+Provide a $ 5 million KSM loan to lending protocols to kick-start the money market activity on the Kusama ecosystem

 ## Proposal